ServisFirst Bancshares (SFBS)

 We think that the latest earnings result is only one piece of the bigger puzzle.
 If you’re deciding whether to own ServisFirst Bancshares, you should also grasp the company’s longer-term business quality and valuation.

-ServisFirst Bancshares has a few positive attributes, but it doesn’t top our wishlist.
+We think ServisFirst Bancshares is a solid business.
 Although its revenue growth was mediocre over the last five years, its growth over the next 12 months is expected to be higher.
 And while ServisFirst Bancshares’s net interest margin limits its operating profit potential compared to other banks that can earn more, all else equal., its TBVPS growth was exceptional over the last five years.
+On top of that, its estimated net interest income growth for the next 12 months is great.

-Wall Street analysts have a consensus one-year price target of $86.67 on the company (compared to the current share price of $71.66).
+Wall Street analysts have a consensus one-year price target of $88 on the company (compared to the current share price of $76.50), implying they see 15% upside in buying ServisFirst Bancshares in the short term.